Henry Hiles: Life

 He was a frequent contributor of articles to The Quarterly Musical Review for which he was also editor and propieter from 1885-1888.
 He taught for many years on the music faculty of the Royal Manchester College of Music where among his notable pupils was composer Leo Smith.

 His compositions include oratorios and cantatas including David (1860), The Patriarchs (1866), Watchfulness, Fayre Pastoral and The Crusaders.

 On 20 October 1904 at age 77, he died at Worthing, England.

 Family

 He married: first to Fanny Lockyer, and second to Isabel Higham.
-They had sons and one daughter.
+By the latter he had two sons and one daughter.